Other UNIX commands1

 Over the years, as students began to use laptops, I noticed that many of them had an interesting misconception: The

-command copies a file from one place to another on the same computer.
+cpcommand copies a file from one place to another on the same computer.
 It does not copy a file from a remote server to your laptop!
-For that you usescp
+For that you usescp; useman scpto learn more.
+Note that if you’re working on a remote server such as the ones at Nevis, there’s no reason to usescpfor this tutorial.- 3

 A period (